Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Introduction

 \section{Introduction}

 The Kullback-Leibler (KL) divergence \cite{KL1951} between two probability measures $\mu, \nu \in \P(M)$,

-can be interpreted dynamically and geometrically as a time-weighted kinetic energy along geodesics in the Fisher-Rao geometry on probability measures: if $\mu \ll \nu$, then { } {}Replacing the prefactor $t$ in the integral with its average, $\frac{1}{2}$, yields a symmetric quantity, namely the squared geodesic distance on the manifold of probability densities.
-If we replace the Fisher-Rao geometry by the Wasserstein-2 geometry, this geodesic distance becomes the well-known Wasserstein-2 distance from optimal transport \cite{V2003,V2008,BB2000}.
+can be interpreted in a dynamic, geometric way: if $\mu \ll \nu$, then { } {}Replacing the time weight $t$ in the integral by its average, $\frac{1}{2}$, results in a symmetric quantity, namely the squared geodesic distance induced by the Fisher--Rao metric.
+If we replace the Fisher-Rao geometry with the Wasserstein-2 geometry, this geodesic distance becomes the well-known Wasserstein-2 distance $W_2$ from optimal transport \cite{V2003,V2008,BB2000}.
+This observation suggests a systematic way of constructing KL--type divergences: keep the formulation \eqref{eq:KL_dynamic}, but replace the underlying geometry.

-A fundamental shortcoming of the KL is that it is not sensitive to the supports of the probability measures involved; for example, $\KL(\delta_x \mid \delta_y) = \infty$ independently of the distance of $x$ and $y$.
-On the other hand, the Wasserstein-2 distance fulfills $W_2(\delta_x, \delta_y) = \| x - y \|_2$.
-Motivated by this, in this paper, we \textbf{replace the Fisher-Rao geometry in \eqref{eq:KL_dynamic} by Wasserstein-like geometries} and study the resulting divergence functionals, which we call \textit{state-space-aware KL divergences}.
+The Fisher--Rao geometry is intrinsic to the statistical manifold, but it does not encode the geometry of the underlying state space $M$.
+Consequently, KL reacts discontinuously to support mismatch: for instance, $\KL(\delta_x \mid \delta_y)=\infty$ for all $x \neq y$, independently of the distance between $x$ and $y$.
+By contrast, the Wasserstein distance satisfies $W_2(\delta_x,\delta_y)=\|x-y\|_2$ and therefore retains information about the geometry of the sample space.

-The Wasserstein geometry is widely popular in the machine learning community \cite{C2013,RPDB2011,AHS2023,LSMDS2019,BBS2022}.
-For example, the authors of \cite{TBGS2017} replace the KL-based objective in the variational autoencoder (VAE) by one based on the Wasserstein distance and report improved performance.
-Another choice would have been to replace the KL, an asymmetric quantity, with its Wasserstein analog, which is the guiding principle for our investigations.
+Motivated by this observation, we replace the Fisher--Rao geometry in \eqref{eq:KL_dynamic} by Wasserstein, linearized Wasserstein, Kalman--Wasserstein, and Stein (with bilinear kernel) geometries and study the resulting divergence functionals.
+We refer to these functionals as \emph{state-space-aware KL divergences}.
+They retain the asymmetric, action-based character of the KL divergence while incorporating geometric information from the state space.